 Now, let’s deal with that.
-When it comes to combining O’level results, one thing you should know is that any institution that accepts two sittings for a particular course will allow you to combine your O’Level Results when seeking admission into that course (WAEC/NECO, WAEC/WAEC, NECO/NECO, WAEC/NABTEB, NECO/ NABTEB, NABTEB/NABTEB) and their GCE equivalents regardless of the difference between the years you sat for them.
+When it comes to combining O’level results, one thing you should know is that almost all institutions accept two sittings and that means you can actually combine a maximum of two O’Level results when seeking admission into that course (WAEC/NECO, WAEC/WAEC, NECO/NECO, WAEC/NABTEB, NECO/ NABTEB, NABTEB/NABTEB) and their GCE equivalents regardless of the difference between the years you sat for them.
 However, there are exceptions;

 - UI Accepts Just one sitting for Pharmacy

-- All Polytechnics, Colleges of Education etc accepts combination of results but it should not exceed two sittings
+- All Polytechnics, Colleges of Education, etc accept a combination of results but it should not exceed two sittings

 Combining O’level results does not really put you at a disadvantage during the admission process.
 The only time it does is in the instances mentioned above or if your school of choice decides to consider the number of O’level exam sittings as one of the primary criteria in the admission process which rarely happens.